ElegantEngineeringTech/laravel-media/README.md

 We will create a YouTube-like service, with a model named `Channel`.
 This `Channel` will have two types of media: `avatar` and `videos`.
 We will define these media types in the `registerMediaCollections` method.

 We want to store the avatars in a square format, with dimensions not exceeding 500px, and in the WebP format.
-We will accomplish this in the `registerMediaTransformations` method.
+We will accomplish this in the `transform` parameter.

 For each media type, we will need a set of conversions, as illustrated in the following tree: